With the abundance of web hosting services available on the market, it may be challenging to pinpoint the one that is suited best to your needs.

 - Deleting the account

 Since the main selling point of Hostinger is its cheapest plan (Single Shared Hosting), that’s the one on which we set up the website.
+This feature is great for hosting affiliate marketing website.

 Since we signed up for a single month, we were quite surprised to discover that Hostinger throws on a sneaky $4.99 “setup” fee.